shchukin-alex/articles/GCD/2-QOS/QOS.md

 userInteractive
 ```

-In case whe don't specify qos directly for our queue it will acquire the qos from the calling thread.
-As you can see in the example below we don't specify the QoS for the serial queue and it's captured it automatically from the calling utility queue.
-That mechanics called automatic propagation.
+In case when we don't specify QoS directly in the queue it acquires the QoS from the calling thread.
+As you can see in the example below we don't specify the QoS for the serial queue and it captures it automatically from the calling utility queue.
+This mechanics is called automatic propagation.

 ```swift
 let serialQueue = DispatchQueue(label: "com.test.serial")